Panic causes frenzy, shortages at Wiregrass gas stations

 Enterprise City Mayor William Cooper said that the Enterprise Police Department has had a number of calls overnight and Tuesday regarding arguments among motorists in gas lines.

-In a statement, he asked that motorist be courteous and mindful that crowding around the pumps can interfere or prevent other non-fuel customers from parking and access to the convenience stores.
+In a statement, he asked that motorists be courteous and mindful that crowding around the pumps can interfere or prevent other non-fuel customers from parking and having access to convenience stores.

 In response to the attack, the administration loosened regulations for the transport of petroleum products on highways as part of an “all-hands-on-deck” effort to avoid disruptions in the fuel supply.